redacherkaoui/virtio-scsi_2/README.md

 This research demonstrates a critical vulnerability in a core virtualization component.
 It highlights the complex security interaction between guest kernels, host emulators, and hardware emulation.
 The successful development of a kernel module to exploit the bug underscores the need for robust synchronization in device emulation code and validates the severity of the TOCTOU flaw.

-**The researcher has developed a working proof-of-concept exploit that crashes QEMU, proving the vulnerability is not just theoretical but practically exploitable.**